joshjohanning/joshjohanning.github.io/_posts/2021-01-04-authorize-azure-artifacts-in-github-actions.md

 Notes:
 - This should work with either .NET Core as well as full .NET Framework on both Linux and Windows
+- On Linux runners, you need to use `--store-password-in-clear-text`{: .code} - not required on Windows
 - The `--configfile` argument is optional - if not specified, there is a [hierarchy involved](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior):
     1. It will first try to use the `NuGet.config`{: .filepath} in the current working directory first
     2. Next, it will use the local user `NuGet.config`{: .filepath} in `%appdata%\NuGet\NuGet.Config`{: .filepath} (Windows) or `~/.nuget/NuGet.Config`{: .filepath} (Linux/Mac, depending on distro)
+    3. Note: You cannot add a source to the `NuGet.config`{: .filepath} with a name that already exists - either add the source with a new source name or run [`dotnet nuget remove source`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-remove-source) to remove the source first
 - If the `.sln`{: .filepath} is in the root (or current working directory), you can simply run `dotnet restore` without the solution path as well
 - Reference the [`dotnet nuget add source`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-add-source) and [`dotnet restore`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore) docs for more information